Trump barred from blocking Twitter users

 While the court has ruled the blocking is unconstitutional, it said the ability to mute a person was not - and so the safe space nurtured by the president and his social media team will remain mostly intact.
 As I type this, he follows just 46 people, mostly family and Fox News presenters.

-For many of those he blocked, it's a become badge of honour - a #blockedbytrump topic sprung up as a way of celebrating being shut out by The Donald.
+For many of those he blocked, it's become a badge of honour - a #blockedbytrump topic sprung up as a way of celebrating being shut out by The Donald.

 But Trump's tweets are a major means by which the president communicates with his people.
 However history looks back at what is happening within his administration today, tweets will form a crucial part of that record.